 When we saw the skills Sara possessed we created a new job, Director of Marketing and Social Media.
 A small-town Kansan with a love of photography and art, Sara’s two passions have merged in her ideal career spearheading our marketing efforts.
 Follow us on Facebook?
 Sara is the one sharing all the fun things going on in the gallery.
 Her knowledge and skill as a photographer have been responsible for vastly improving the images of artwork on our website.

 Sara received her Bachelor of Arts degree from Friends University where she studied photography and played tennis.
-She currently lives north of Wichita with her husband Michael, and they are expecting their first baby in April of 2018!
+She currently lives north of Wichita with her husband Michael and their new baby boy.

 As a part-timer at the gallery, Josh fills lots of roles – Artist, Muralist, Gallery Assistant, Framer.
 Josh is represented by the gallery and has his own artwork on display.
 Through Lupoli, his design company with Rebekah Lewis, he helped design and paint our iconic “Greetings From Wichita” mural.
 In his time at the gallery, Josh installs shows, assists customers, and helps to keep the frame shop on schedule.